neil-hickey/docs-tap/security-and-compliance/tls-and-certificates/ingress/wildcards.hbs.md

   for example, Cloud Native Runtimes and Application Single Sign-On.

 >**Note** You can use a mixed approach for configuring TLS for components.
->For example, use a shared ingress issuer, but override TLS configuration for select
+>For example, you can use a shared ingress issuer, but override TLS configuration for select
 >components while using wildcard certificates for some.